M40 motorway: Great Milton to Birmingham

-Late in the 1960s, not long after the first stretch opened, the Ministry of Transport announced the possibility of building a new motorway to link London with Birmingham as an alternative to the M1–M6 route – as well as improving road links to the South Coast ports for The Midlands – but it was not until 1983 that the decision to extend the M40 from Oxford to the south of Birmingham was made.
+Late in the 1960s, not long after the first stretch opened, the Ministry of Transport announced the possibility of building a new motorway to link London with Birmingham as an alternative to the M1–M6 route – as well as improving road links to the South Coast ports for The Midlands – but it was not until December 1984 that the decision to extend the M40 from Oxford to the south of Birmingham was given the go-ahead, with the anticipation of the route being built in three phases and being fully operational by 1990.

 The preferred route was altered to avoid Otmoor after a vigorous road protest, which included selling over 3,000 small squares of a field to people all over the world.
 The field had been renamed 'Alice's field' as a reference to Alice in Wonderland by Lewis Carroll who lived in the area at the time of the book's writing.

 Construction began at Warwick in October 1987, with work on the section around Banbury starting in February 1988, and finally, the section north of Oxford in July 1989.
-The section between the M42 and Warwick opened in December 1989, and the remainder in January 1991.
+The 12-mile section between the M42 and Warwick opened in December 1989, and the remaining 48-mile section in January 1991.
+The section between Banbury and Warwick had been completed several months earlier, but its opening was delayed until the Banbury to Oxford section was ready, to avoid the inevitable congestion of A-roads in north Oxfordshire towards the end of 1990 that an earlier opening would have caused.